copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * Bonus if the dataset is updated regularly.
 * Appropriately Licensed - I want other to be able to replicate my work.

-Here's a few of the places I looked to look at lists of public datasets.
-There are lots of places people can go to look at lists of datasets:
+Here's a few of the dataset listing sites that I looked through:

 * [Kaggle](https://www.kaggle.com/)
 * [Google Dataset Search](https://datasetsearch.research.google.com/)
 * [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets)
 * [Registry of Open Data on AWS](https://registry.opendata.aws/)

-After spending a weekend delving through all of these lists and other various links on the Internet; I came up with a short list of things that look reasonable by eliminating a large swath of datasets for one or more of the following reasons:
+After spending a weekend delving through all of these lists and other various links on the Internet; I came up with a short list of things that look reasonable.
+Mostly this was achieved by eliminating a large swath of datasets for one or more of the following reasons:

 * **WAAAAYYY too little data** - A CSV with nothing but a few hundred, maybe a few thousand rows of data?
 Not near enough.
 I want to have to think about performance at some point.
+I was actually surprised by how many of the datasets listed were eliminated by this criteria.
 * **Lack of documentation** - If it was just a data file with no additional documentation - that is not useful.
 Context on how the data is collected or what the field types are is important to using it.
 * **Licensing** - This dataset is going to be for demonstrations of application development and whatever else I think might be fun.
 So it needs to be usable by others.
 * **Clearly not relational** - And I don't mean that it must be different tables, I mean that there needs to be multiple dimensions to the data, not just a row of numbers about a thing.
 The records need to be associated with other data that we can mashup with it.